data-forge/data-forge-js/README.md

 	var fs = require('fs');

+	var inputCsvData = fs.readFileSync('some-csv-file.csv', 'utf8');
-	var dataFrame = dataForge.fromCSV(fs.readFileSync('some-csv-file.csv', 'utf8'));
+	var dataFrame = dataForge.fromCSV(inputCsvData );

+	var outputCsvData = dataFrame.toCSV();
-	fs.writeFileSync('some-other-csv-file.csv', dataFrame.toCSV());
+	fs.writeFileSync('some-other-csv-file.csv', outputCsvData);

-See the [examples section](#examples) for examples of loading various data sources and formats.
+See the [examples section](#examples) for more examples of loading various data sources and formats.

 ## Extracting rows from a data frame

-Rows can be extracted from a data frame in several ways.
+Rows can be extracted from a data-frame in several ways.

 First we can lazily iterate using an iterator.
 This is the lowest-level method of accessing the rows of a data frame.
-Using iterators allows data frames and series to be lazily evaluated (same as with LINQ in C#).
+Iterators allow lazy evaluation (like LINQ in C#).

 	var iterator = dataFrame.getIterator();
 	while (iterator.moveNext()) {